Ásgeir Ásgeirsson

-Ásgeir Ásgeirsson ([ˈausceir̥ ˈausceir̥sɔn]; 13 May 1894 – 15 September 1972) was the second president of Iceland, from 1952 to 1968.
-He was a Freemason and served as Grand Master of the Icelandic Order of Freemasons.
+Ásgeir Ásgeirsson ([ˈausceir̥ ˈausceir̥sɔn]; 13 May 1894 – 15 September 1972) was the second president of Iceland; he served from 1952 to 1968.
+He also served as the prime minister of Iceland from 3 June 1932 to 28 July 1934 for the Progressive Party. Ásgeir is the only person in Iceland to date to serve both as president and prime minister.
+He was a Freemason and served as grand master of the Icelandic Order of Freemasons.

 Early life and education

 Educated as a theologian, Ásgeir graduated with honours from the University of Iceland in Reykjavík in 1915, but was considered too young to be ordained as a minister.
 He married Dóra Þórhallsdóttir in 1917.
 Dóra was the daughter of Þórhallur Bjarnarson (1855–1916), 6th Bishop of Iceland (1908–1916).
 Her brother was Tryggvi Þórhallsson, who was the 5th Prime Minister of Iceland (1927–1932).

 Political and business career

 Ásgeir was elected to the Althing in 1923 at the age of 29 for the Progressive Party.
 He spoke as the speaker of the Althing at Þingvellir on the occasion of the Althing's 1,000th anniversary celebrations in 1930, and became Minister of Finance of Iceland in 1931, and Prime Minister in 1932.
 He left the Progressive Party in 1934, but stood for election as an independent for a while until he joined the Social Democratic Party, and remained in the Althing until he was elected president in 1952.
-From 1938 and until he was elected president, he was the director of Útvegsbanki Íslands, an Icelandic bank which later merged with three other banks and became Íslandsbanki (which later became Glitnir).
+From 1938 until he was elected president, he was the director of Útvegsbanki Íslands, an Icelandic bank which later merged with three other banks and became Íslandsbanki (which later became Glitnir).